 Heather began her professional career in Phoenix in High School.
 She later attended the University of the Arts in Philadelphia and moved to New York shortly after graduating.
 After a few years of dance there, she found the Rocky Mountains of Montana.

-Jennifer Meyer-Vaughan – Jazz
+Tara McFarland – Jazz

-Tricia Opstad – Dance Church and Contact Improv Jam
+Tricia Opstad – Dance Church

 Tricia enjoys the study of improvisation through dance, Contact Improv, and life.
 Tricia’s work embraces humanity, individuality and invites curiosity.
-Performance and Play material is generated and inspired by The Viewpoints of Shape, Space, Time, Emotion, Movement and Story.
-She teaches and studies improvisation through different forms and she believes that we are all natural born improvisors.
+Performance and Play material is generated and inspired by The Viewpoints of Shape, Space, Time, Emotion, Movement, and Story.
+She teaches and studies improvisation through different forms and she believes that we are all naturally born improvisors.
 Tricia has studied and trained with Brave New Workshop in Minneapolis, Minnesota (2001-2002) and with The Seattle Festival of Dance and Improvisation (SFDI) in Seattle, Washington (2007-2010, 2012-13).
-She holds a M.A. in Int.
+She holds an M.A. in Int.
 Arts Ed. and an M.S. in Speech Language Therapy from The University of Montana.
 Tricia has been facilitating and co-facilitating Contact Improv Jams since September of 2010 in Missoula, Montana.